All hands on deck: Housebuilder welcomes Hassocks pupils to its Friars Oak development for a careers day

 Sean Macleod, Taylor Wimpey Site Manager at Friars Oak, said: “The team at Friars Oak had a wonderful time hosting the Year 10 students from Hazelwick School and are thrilled to hear they gained so much from their visit to our development.
 We’d like to thank the students for being so willing to learn, and we wish them all the best in their future careers.”

-Louise Adams, Sales and Marketing Director for Taylor Wimpey South Thames, said: “We’re always looking to support the community in the areas we build and to leave a positive impact on the Hassocks community through our local work.
+Louise Adams, Sales and Marketing Director for Taylor Wimpey South Thames, said: “We’re always looking to support the community in the areas we build and to leave a positive impact through our local work.

 "Choosing career options is such an important time for students, and we’re glad we could shine a light on the variety of roles in the construction industry.
 Our team really enjoyed welcoming Hazelwick School students and staff to Friars Oak, and would like to thank them for showing such a keen interest during the visit.”